CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

   - Window stays open after loading example, need research into egui to figure out how to close after clicking example
   - Sometimes drawn wire connections will appear on top of the add board menu
   - More than one discrete component cannot be added to the hardware editor
+  - Rx pin in STM32 board example does not work properly so we can only output data